gregology/gregology.github.io/codex.md

 - Humans have evolved to be social creatures
 - Human's genes & memes have evolved to be selfish
 - Humans are not special, sentience is
+- A person is smart, people are dumb
 - Souls do not exist as separate from the physical body
 - Humans created God
 - Today's humanity will appear ludicrous to future generations